 Musée des Arts Forains

 One of the coolest small museums in Paris is actually one that you can visit for yourself.
-The fairground museum is a magical cultural hub which features many vintage carousels and other fairground rides.
+The fairground museum is located close to Bercy Village and is a magical cultural hub which features many vintage carousels and other fairground rides.

 In Midnight in Paris, Gil meets up with newly found 1920s friends for a night of fun at the fairground and even has a confrontation with Hemingway on account of the fact that they’re both falling for the same woman.